 List of tallest buildings in Houston

 Houston is the largest city in the U.S. state of Texas.
 Its metropolitan area of Greater Houston has a population of 7.8 million as of 2024.
-The city is home to 114 completed high-rise buildings that stand taller than 300 feet (91 m), 40 of which are taller than 492 ft (150 m).
+The city is home to 151 completed high-rise buildings that stand taller than 300 feet (91 m), 40 of which are taller than 492 ft (150 m) as of 2026.
 Houston's skyline is one of the largest in the United States, with the fourth-most skyscrapers taller than 492 ft (150 m) in the country after New York City, Chicago, and Miami; the skyline is the second-largest in the Southern United States, after Miami, and the largest in Texas.
 The tallest building in the city is the JPMorgan Chase Tower, which rises 1,002 ft (305 m) in Downtown Houston and was completed in 1982.
 It stood as the tallest building in Texas until the topping out of Waterline in Austin in 2025.
 It is one of the city's two supertall skyscrapers, the other being Wells Fargo Plaza, Houston's second-tallest building at 992 ft (302 m).
 Five of the ten tallest buildings in Texas are located in Houston.

 Skyline of Houston